zarhasan/selleradise-docs/docs/getting-started/import-demo-content.md

 ![](/img/getting-started/import-demo-data/posts-select-author.png)

-Once done all the content should be imported.
+After that all the content should be imported.